 One famous example of spear phishing is the Democratic National Committee cyber attacks back in 2016.
 Wikileaks leaked emails stolen by hackers from DNC in July 2016.
 It started with hackers sending emails to 1,000 targets.
 Someone inside DNC opened the attachment and installed malware on their system.
 Then, the hackers exported the emails to their servers.

 Another compelling case of spear phishing is the W-2 Spear Phishing Attacks.
-More than 50 companies fell victim to highly-customized spear phishing campaign between 2015 to 2016.
+More than 50 companies fell victim to highly-customized spear phishing campaigns between 2015 to 2016.
 W-2 US tax records of employees working in the targeted companies were compromised.
 It targeted employees working under high-ranking executives.
-The information is valuable and can even be sold in the dark web.
+The information is valuable and can even be sold on the dark web.

 How to Protect yourself?

 You can protect yourself and your organization by following a couple of steps.
 While it is difficult to filter everything, you can decrease the possibility of being a victim.